QBladeOcean/QBladeOceanDocs/docs/source/src/user/bem/bem.rst

 ..
     Annual Energy Production Calculation
     ------------------------------------
     If a turbine simulation has been conducted, the user may calculate the annual yield of the turbine.
-Therefore, the the annual windspeed distribution can be detailed in the Weibull Settings via the WEIBULL distribution parameters k and A (see :footcite:t:`QBlade06`).
+Therefore, the annual windspeed distribution can be detailed in the Weibull Settings via the WEIBULL distribution parameters k and A (see :footcite:t:`QBlade06`).

 ..
     Corrections

     * **DTU Poly BEM**: Time shift of the generated wave signal.
-    * **Prandtl Tip Loss**: Acvitate Prandtl Tip Loss, see :ref:`Corrections`.
+    * **Prandtl Tip Loss**: Activate Prandtl Tip Loss, see :ref:`Corrections`.
     * **3D Correction**: Activate 3D correction:ref:`Corrections`.

 .. footbibliography::